KaisenAmin/c_std/statistics/README.md

 ## Overview

-This Statistics library in C provides a set of functions for calculating mathematical statistics of numeric data.
+This Statistics library in C provides a set of functions for calculating mathematical statistics of numeric data. this lib is completly cross platform.

 ## Installation and Compilation